 Conclusion

-Confidence in Strongman is built through preparation, repetition, and experience.
-It allows athletes to commit fully to each lift and perform under pressure.
+Confidence in strongman is built through preparation, repetition, and experience.
+It lets you commit fully to each lift and perform under pressure.
+Strength builds the body.
+Confidence is what lets that strength get expressed when it matters most.